-The website at https://www.asa-international.com/ is operated by ASA International Holding.
-ASA International Holding is committed to ensuring that this website is accessible to everyone regardless of disability, capability or technology.
+The website at https://www.asa-international.com/ is operated by ASA International Group plc.
+ASA International Group plc is committed to ensuring that this website is accessible to everyone regardless of disability, capability or technology.

 This page states our intention that this website is usable and accessible to all users and details some of the measures we have taken.
 Our objective is for this website to conform to the Guidelines for UK government websites, which support the W3C's Web Content Accessibility Guidelines 1.0, Level AA and the Web Accessibility Initiative (WAI).